Home SAFE Home

 Don't wait for an emergency to look for a phone number!
 Most areas have "911" service, which can connect you to fire, police and ambulance crews.
 It's still a good idea to have your doctor's telephone number handy, as well as family or friends to call in case of an emergency.
 To speak with someone about a poisoning emergency, dial 1-800-222-1222.
 Stay calm!
 Bring the container or bottle with you to the telephone when you call for assistance.

-If you want to quit smoking, call 1-866-NYQUITS, or go to our Healthy Lifestyles & Prevention website for more about injury prevention or quitting smoking.
+If you want to quit smoking, call 1-866-NYQUITS.
+For more about injury prevention or quitting smoking, visit the New York State Smokers' Quitline.

-If you want to reduce your risk of tick and mosquito bites, ask for the booklet "Fight the Bite" or look on our website under Diseases and Conditions.
+If you want to reduce your risk of tick and mosquito bites, visit our Pests, Pesticides & Repellents webpage.